leandrofarias13/PPGEEC2318_FinalProject/README.md

 - **Automobile**
 - **Ship**

-Each image is a small, low-resolution RGB photo, making this a good dataset for testing lightweight models and data augmentation strategies.
+Each image is a small, low-resolution RGB photo, making this a good dataset for testing lightweight models.

 The **target variable** is the class label of the image, encoded as: